johnbenedictyan/Craft-Cooking/notes.md

 # Things needed to be done:

 ## Code Red
 - Recipe creator(DONE HALF OF IT, JUST INSERT THE POST CATEGORIES INTO THE DATABASE AND IT SHOULD WORK.
-CHANGE THE FORM SO THAT A DROPOUT MULTI SELECT CAN BE USED TO SELECT THE CATEGORIES)
+CHANGE THE FORM SO THAT A DROPOUT MULTI SELECT CAN BE USED TO SELECT THE CATEGORIES) [DONE]
-- Change all the sql statements so that instead of only looking through the categories table(NEED TO GET RID OF THIS GENERIC CATEGORIES TABLE), the <category_link_details> will have all of the possible categories from all of the tables (allergens,cookingstyle,health and diet,etc) [UPDATE:CHANGE THE SQL STATEMENTS SO THAT category_link_details is now an array of all of the different categories, still need to fix the functions that take that array in]
+- Change all the sql statements so that instead of only looking through the categories table(NEED TO GET RID OF THIS GENERIC CATEGORIES TABLE), the <category_link_details> will have all of the possible categories from all of the tables (allergens,cookingstyle,health and diet,etc) [UPDATE:CHANGE THE SQL STATEMENTS SO THAT category_link_details is now an array of all of the different categories, still need to fix the functions that take that array in) [DONE]
 - Recipe updater
 - Add in more recipes into the database and populate the front page
 - Before rendering the single page article template.
 Pass in all of the categories into tag-cloud-links and place them at the bottom of the page